Vasile Pogor: Legacy

 In the late 1930s, Brătianu rented Casa Pogor to the Iași's Royal Commissioner, and, during World War II, it was confiscated by Soviet representatives.
-With the advent of socialist realism, Pogor and Junimea were stricken out of the literary canon.
-In 1960, Dan Deșliu referred to Pogor as a "nonentity" whose writings reflected a "the aesthetic side of the conservative reaction".
+With the advent of socialist realism in Communist Romania, Pogor and Junimea were stricken out of the literary canon.
+Writing in 1957, Perpessicius suggested that Pogor's father was a "much more valuable writer".
+In 1960, Dan Deșliu referred to Pogor Jr as a "nonentity" whose writings reflected "the aesthetic side of the conservative reaction".
 Two years later, Augustin Z. N. Pop investigated Pogor's indifference and "cynicism" when it came to Eminescu's material ruin.
 In this context, he spoke of Pogor as "Junimea's sarcastic eminence", with "witticisms as banal as they are foolish."
+Eminescu's time at Junimea was the main focus of a play by Mircea Ștefănescu, which was performed at the National Theatre Bucharest, under Sică Alexandrescu's direction, in 1964.
+Ion Caramitru appeared as Eminescu, while Ion Finteșteanu was Maiorescu, and Mihai Fotino was Pogor.

-Nationalized during the first decades of Communist Romania, his house was refurbished by the state only after 1968.
-It was ultimately created a museum in 1972 or 1973, and is a regional center of the Museum of Romanian Literature network (supervising other monuments, including, as of 1995, the Negruzzi Memorial House of Trifești).
+Nationalized during the first communist decades, Pogor's former house was refurbished by the state only after 1968.
+It was ultimately created a museum in 1972 or 1973, and is a regional center of the Museum of Romanian Literature (MLR) network—supervising other monuments, including, from 1995, the Negruzzi Memorial House of Trifești.
 The main exhibit hall is mainly known for its Eminescu memorabilia, including the poet's death mask.
 Its tunnels and its halls have hosted art experiments, including an adaptation of Mircea Eliade's Domnișoara Christina (1999), an introduction to Senegalese music (2006), and a colloquium of the international avant-garde (2008).

+During communism, Pogor's grave was tended by a Pogor Literary Circle and the MLR, but had fallen into disrepair immediately after the Romanian Revolution of 1989.
 Pogor has a following in the Romanian-speaking literary communities of Bessarabia, most of which is now the independent state of Moldova.
 During the period of Soviet rule in Bessarabia (the Moldavian SSR), references to Romanian cultural assets were usually shunned; this changed in the late 1980s, when Bessarabian cultural magazines were allowed to republish samples of classical Romanian literature.
 Nistru journal inaugurated the trend in 1988, choosing Pogor as the first contributor to revive.
 According to Moldovan essayist Maria Șleahtițchi: "Why the magazine's editors should have selected such a minor writer is the stuff of rhetorical questions."